 Let’s Make Time To Be Together

-So the challenges exist for all of us single parents.
+So the challenges exist for all of us.
 Making time for another person is hard.
-It might be easier if we didn’t have to make plans, if we just stayed focused on our parenting duties.
+It might be easier if we didn’t have to make plans if we just stayed focused on our parenting duties.
 It might be less stressful to not be in a relationship.
-I know a lot of people who are stuck in this mode, single parents, and non-parents a like.
+I know a lot of people who are stuck in this mode, single parents, and non-parents alike.

 Relationships take work.
 They take consideration and negotiation.
 They can add stress to your already stressful life.